 [By the way, eternal security teachers like to read into Scripture to allow for their sin gospel of eternal security by saying things like the above about Lot.
 Lot cannot be proven from the Scriptures to be characterized by worldly compromise in the midst of heinous sin.
 Also, it wasn't until after he was led out of Sodom that he did the types of sin that would condemn him.
 See Ezek.
 18:26; 33:13; Psa.
 125:5.
 While living in Sodom Lot was righteous (2 Pet.
 2:8).]

-To recap, MacArthur's saving faith and holiness teaching declare the following:
+To recap, John MacArthur's saving faith and holiness teaching declare the following:

 Holiness Message Summarized